-- Someone independent (with no conflict of interest), competent, empathetic and efficient (skilled in complaint handling) - Someone able to act sensitively and fairly; - Someone able to receive complaints and deal with distressed and upset customers; - Someone with access to individuals in CHS at all levels to facilitate quick resolution of complaints.
+- Someone independent (with no conflict of interest), competent, empathetic and efficient (skilled in complaint handling). - Someone able to act sensitively and fairly. - Someone able to receive complaints and deal with distressed and upset customers. - Someone with access to individuals in CHS at all levels to facilitate quick resolution of complaints.

 Wherever possible, the Complaints Officer has the authority in CHS to make decisions to resolve the complaint, although it is often the case that complaints are complex and therefore may require consideration by the Managing Director.
+A complaint about the Managing Director will be reviewed by the Deputy Chief Executive of RHP.